Holy Wrath OTK Paladin Deck List Guide - Ashes of Outland March 2020

 Holy Wrath OTK Paladin Mulligan Guide

 As a Combo deck, Holy Wrath Paladin is very dependent on its Mulligan.
 You should focus heavily on keeping card draw, trusting that it will subsequently draw you any other cards you need.

 In the early game, your focus should be on drawing cards as quickly as possible.
-You should prioritise playing situational draws like Crystology and immediate draws like Novice Engineer before the slower draws of Bloodmage Thalnos and Acolyte of Pain.
-You can also play the spells Potion of Heroism and Flash of Light to draw cards if you have no minions available.
-Against slow opponents, you should use Flash of Light on a minion rather than your Hero—this will allow it to be recast by Lynessa Sunsorrow later in the game for more card draw.
-At no point should you ever play a Baleful Banker or Augmented Elekk as both cards are essential for your final combo.
+You should prioritise playing situational draws like Crystology and immediate draws like Novice Engineer before the slower draw of Bloodmage Thalnos.
+You can also play Flash of Light to draw cards if you have no minions available.
+At no point should you ever play a Baleful Banker or Holy Wrath as both cards are essential for your final combo.

-- If you have multiple cheap minions on board, Equality can be used by itself to allow your minions to trade.
+- If you have multiple cheap minions on board, Shrink Ray can be used by itself to allow your minions to trade.

 - Against decks with no healing, only one Holy Wrath is required, allowing you to use a single Baleful Banker and Shirvallah, the Tiger defensively if needed.